 On the other hand, CAR insurance will not cover:

-Profession-specific insurance – Profession-specific insurance are policies that are perfect for those in professions that work with their hands.
-If you’re a handyman, a general contractor, a carpenter, or someone who focuses on flooring (or kitchen repair or garage door installations, etc.), there are profession-specific policies that can act as project insurance.
+Profession-specific insurance – Profession-specific policies are perfect for those who work with their hands.
+Whether you’re a handyman, a general contractor, a carpenter, or someone who focuses on flooring, profession-specific policies can act as project insurance.

-The key to success with project-based exposures is to find a liability insurance policy that fits both your business’ needs, your work schedule, and covers you while you’re working on a project — yet doesn’t drain your bank account.
+The key to success with project-based exposures is to find an insurance policy that covers you while working on a project — yet doesn’t drain your bank account.

-We think project insurance should be coverage that’s flexible enough to cover you only when you need it.
+We think project insurance should be flexible enough to cover you only when you need it.
 Our contractor insurance policies provide flexible insurance coverage by the job, month, or year.

-And, with Thimble, you can easily add crew and Additional Insureds to your policy.
-The risks of your business are inherent; you need to be protected while you’re working on a project.
+With Thimble, you can easily add crew and Additional Insureds to your policy.
 Thimble helps those who work on a project-by-project basis get the coverage they need.
 You can rest assured that you pay for insurance only when you’re working.
 Get a quote today for insurance that works as hard as you do.